Pain Relief for Arthritis

 Contact Hawaii Sports and Balance Center for arthritis relief:

 According to WebMD, those suffering from arthritic pains can greatly benefit from physical therapy.
 One of our dedicated Kauai physical therapists will conduct a physical evaluation to determine what the best course of treatment will be for you.
 Depending on the nature of our condition, your treatment plan may include weight management to help ease some stress on your joints, or posture improvement to relieve stiffness and prevent injury.
 Your physical therapist will also provide specific techniques for alleviating pain, which may include thermal therapies, manual therapy, or ultrasound.

 Physical therapy treatments are aimed at relieving pain and reducing the amount of stress and stiffness surrounding your joints.
-If you are experiencing arthritic symptoms and you are looking to find pain relief for arthritis, Contact Us Today at Lihue, HI Center!
+If you are experiencing arthritic symptoms and you are looking to find pain relief for arthritis, Contact Us Today at Lihue & Kapa’a, HI Centers!
 Our dedicated physical therapists at Hawaii Sports and Balance Center will be happy to help you find the relief you need.

 Do your joints feel stiff, achy, or painful, especially when you wake up in the morning?
 If so, you may be experiencing the effects of arthritis.
 This is one of the most common symptoms of arthritis, but it is common to also expereince accompanying symptoms.
 Other sensations you may experience with arthritis include pain in the affected region, which may spread to surrounding body parts; persistent stiffness; inflammation; muscle spasms, joint creaking, clicking, or popping sounds; increased pain with certain activities, such as work or exercise; decreased range of motion in the affected area, abnormalities in gait, such as limping; swelling; weakness; and a warm sensation in the affected joint.